-Select both the brick wall and the new shape and go to Object, Clipping Mask, Make (Ctrl+7).
+Select both the brick wall and the new shape and go to Object > Clipping Mask > Make (Control-7).

 Then, we'll change that shape to Multiply 30% and rearrange it behind the windows and details as we did before.

 So far so good, but we can still add some details before finishing.
 Some shapes now look too flat.
 Let's add a subtle gradient.
-What I do is I take the existing color, then I duplicate it and make it slightly darker.
-By the way: due to the isometric grid we're working on, -62º is the equivalent of 90º.
+What I do is take the existing color, duplicate it, and make it slightly darker.
+By the way, due to the isometric grid we're working on, -62º is the equivalent of 90º.

-With the gradient tool we can also add some nice reflections to the windows.
-There is the settings I used, however, feel free to experiment.
+With the Gradient Tool we can also add some nice reflections to the windows.
+These are the settings I used; however, feel free to experiment.

 The good thing about it is that we can easily apply the same gradient to all the windows using the Eyedropper Tool (I).
-The downside is that, for some reason, the Eyedropper doesn't copy the angle of the gradient.
-It's a feature that is still missing, so we'll have to reenter it manually.
-Have in mind that the windows facing the other side will have a different angle.
+The downside is that, for some reason, the eyedropper doesn't copy the angle of the gradient.
+It's a feature that is still missing, so we'll have to re-enter it manually.
+Keep in mind that the windows facing the other side will have a different angle.

 Now the terrace looks a bit boring compared to the rest of the building.
-Let's place an isometric square the same size than a tile.
+Let's place an isometric square the same size as a tile.

-Then, using the Minus Front option from the Pathfinder pallet, subtract a bit of it.
+Then, using the Minus Front option from the Pathfinder panel, Subtract a bit of it.
 Change the color to a darker shade of the tile's color.

 Now, to add some volume, let's add a Round Corners effect.
-(Effect, Stylize, Round Corners).
-4 points will suffice in this case.
+(Effect > Stylize > Round Corners).
+4 pt will suffice in this case.

-Then, go to Object, Expand Appearance to expand that effect.
-Copy and paste the resulting shape in each tile.
+Then, go to Object > Expand > Appearance to expand that effect.
+Copy and Paste the resulting shape on each tile.

-Now, I want to use the new tool in Illustrator CS6 - Gradients on strokes!
+Now, I want to use a new tool in Illustrator CS6: Gradients on strokes!
 So here we go, let's fine tune the stairs a little and give them some volume.
 To do that, I just created a gradient and chose the option "Apply gradient across stroke".
 I also made the strokes thicker.

 All set now!
 Well, almost.
-I added an extra, last minute detail: projected shadows.
-This is quite simple, they're just shapes that I created (by copying and pasting whatever was on top) and then changing the Blend Mode to a 30% Multiply.
-It makes it a bit more volumetric!
+I added an extra, last-minute detail: projected shadows.
+This is quite simple—they're just shapes that I created (by Copying and Pasting whatever was on top) and then changed the Blend Mode to 30% Multiply.
+It makes it a bit more three-dimensional!